redruin1/factorio-draftsman/README.md

 For more information on how to use this tool, you can run `draftsman -h` or see it's documentation [here](https://factorio-draftsman.readthedocs.io/en/latest/reference/environment/script.html).

-## Installation (For Developers)
+## For Developers

-Clone the repository using your preferred method (making sure submodules are populated) and navigate to the newly cloned repository:
+Clone the repository using your preferred method (making sure submodules are populated) and navigate to the root of the newly cloned repository:

 ```
 git clone --recurse-submodules https://github.com/redruin1/factorio-draftsman.git